Cleveland Clinic logo

 There are a few health conditions that can affect your hyoid bone, including:

-• Osteoradionecrosis (ORN).
-This is a serious condition in which bone dies because of radiation exposure.
-People who receive head and neck radiation therapy have an increased risk.
-It’s most common in your lower jaw, but it can affect your hyoid bone, too.
+• Osteoradionecrosis (ORN): This is a serious complication of head and neck radiation therapy.
+The therapy may cause bone death.
+ORN is most common in your lower jaw, but it may affect your hyoid bone.

-Conditions of the hyoid bone may share similar symptoms.
-Some of the most common include:
+Conditions that affect your hyoid bone often have similar symptoms.
+Some of the most common ones include:

 Additional Common Questions